 Click here to download the eligibility and selection guidelines process.

 Prime Minister’s (PM) Scholarships assist athletes who seek to do well on the international stage in Olympic class competition and also gain a tertiary level education.

 PM Scholarship instructions

 You will need to submit your final application online for PM Scholarships at the same timing as outlined by HPSNZ (5pm, 30 Nov.
-2019).
-However, you will need to send us your draft application by 20 November using the draft application template.
+2020).

 If you are applying for a PM Scholarship this year please carefully follow the instructions below;

 - Read the PM Scholarship information on the HPSNZ website thoroughly to understand the programme and eligibility.

 - You need to make sure Yachting New Zealand has a copy of your plan in detail through to 2021 using the planning template (online or the excel version).
 Send the plan to Yachting New Zealand HP Programme Manager (HPPM).
 If you need to discuss your plan, contact your coach, the YNZ talent development manager (TDM) or high performance director (HPD).